john-hawkins/minvime/README.md

 MinViME - Minimum Viable Model Estimator
 -------------------------------------------

+STATUS: INCOMPLETE -- THIS PROJECT IS A WORK IN PROGRESS

 For many business problems it is worthwhile understanding how accurate a machine learning model would need to be before you try and build it.